 A novel transmitter architecture which presents more power efficiency than that of the transmitters being used currently in mobile communication base stations, is proposed in this research project.
 The result of this research fills the gap between the theoretical idea behind this transmitter structure and its practical usage in cellular network base stations.
 This transmitter can operate over a wide frequency range and with different mobile communication signal standards very power efficiently while maintaining the quality of the transmitted signal.

-Machine-to-machine (M2M) communication is a new paradigm of communication equipments which do not involve human interaction.
-M2M networks are predicted to have a huge market in the near future with numerous potential applications, such as home automation, patient monitoring, transportation, and smart metering.
-Long-term evolution (LTE), the 4th generation cellular standard, is expected to play a big role in enabling M2M.
+Machine-to-machine (M2M) user equipments (UEs), which do not require a direct human interaction for communicating to each other, are predicted to have a large end-user market in the near future with numerous potential applications, such as home automation, patient monitoring, transportation, and smart metering.
+Currently, machine-type communication (MTC) is in the process of being standardized for long term evolution (LTE) cellular networks in the third generation partnership program (3GPP).

 The high prevalence of obstructive sleep apnea (OSA) poses a serious threat to the healthy growth and development of many children.
 The lack of oxygen during sleep can lead to daytime sleepiness, growth failure, behavioural problems and developmental delay.
 Polysomnography (PSG), the gold standard to diagnose OSA is high in cost, requires a well-equipped sleep laboratory and overnight stay.
 The Phone Oximeter, is a mobile device that integrates a pulse oximeter with a cell phone.
 In addition to the blood oxygen saturation (SpO2), it provides a signal of changes in blood volume.